MSSikari/Legit-giveaway-DC/README.md

-Join now for more rewards also a chance of nitro event going onn
+Join now for more rewards